TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 I will be using Python for these examples.
 Python is an easy-to-read, beginner programming language that can do almost anything with extra libraries.
 Libraries expand the functionality of a language by adding more functions, APIs (application program interfaces), and features.

+NOTE: While learning, try to debug and follow all errors.
+The error should give line numbers.
+Check that line, if it leads to another function, check that function.
+Google the error if that does not help.
+Replace the file with the original if all else fails.

 I will be using many terminal commands.
 It is dangerous to take the word of a stranger on the Internet when dealing with terminal commands.
 GNU/Linux has some built in documentation.
 You will need the Internet to find most information and tutorials, but the built-in documentationation helps as a quick reference.
 You can use the ''man'' command to look up information about a command.
 To find information on using the ''ls'' command, try this in a terminal:

     man ls